genderkit/genderkit/_articles/finasteride.md

   caption: "Finasteride pills in blister pack"
 ---

+{% capture warn %}
+Finasteride does not remove the risk of pregnancy {% cite fsrh2017contraceptive %} and should not be used as a contraceptive method.
+{% endcapture %}
+{% include warning warning=warn %}

 Finasteride comes as pills that are taken daily to slow hair loss.
 It is used to treat hair loss caused by testosterone.
 A commonly used alternative to finasteride is [minoxidil]({{ site.baseurl }}{% link _articles/minoxidil.md %}), which is a topical cream or foam instead of a pill, and can be obtained without a prescription.

 Finasteride can also be used to reduce body hair and slow facial hair growth {% cite seal2017 -l 236 %}.